nikitavoloboev/data/focusing/focusing.md

 The things I work on are defined by events I have set in [Fantastical](../macOS/apps/fantastical.md).
 The events can be meetings or projects I have set.

-If no event is set, by default it means going through [2Do](../macOS/apps/2do.md) and working through most prioritized tasks for `Today` or `Starred`.
+If no event is set, by default it means I go through [2Do](../macOS/apps/2do.md) and work on most prioritized tasks for `Today` or `Starred`.

 Other events include: